return42/sphkerneldoc/linux_src_doc/drivers/base/core_c.rst

 of the link.
 If DL_FLAG_PM_RUNTIME is not set, DL_FLAG_RPM_ACTIVE will be ignored.

-If the DL_FLAG_AUTOREMOVE is set, the link will be removed automatically when the consumer device driver unbinds from it.
-The combination of both DL_FLAG_AUTOREMOVE and DL_FLAG_STATELESS set is invalid and will cause NULL to be returned.
+If the DL_FLAG_AUTOREMOVE_CONSUMER is set, the link will be removed automatically when the consumer device driver unbinds from it.
+The combination of both DL_FLAG_AUTOREMOVE_CONSUMER and DL_FLAG_STATELESS set is invalid and will cause NULL to be returned.

 A side effect of the link creation is re-ordering of dpm_list and the devices_kset list by moving the consumer device and all devices depending